ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

                                connectionPool = connPool);
     ```

-You can find more details about each property in the [mysql:Client](https://ballerina.io/learn/api-docs/ballerina/#/mysql/clients/Client) constructor.
+For more details about each property, see the [`mysql:Client`](https://ballerina.io/learn/api-docs/ballerina/#/mysql/clients/Client) constructor.

 The [mysql:Client](https://ballerina.io/learn/api-docs/ballerina/#/mysql/clients/Client) references